 By Selena from Cambridge

 Some good advice here about the teething, and the well baby checkup.
 I am sure your babys problem will clear up with time.
 Do be careful that your boyfriend doesn't become too frustrated with the crying.
-Sadly, child abuse does happen in that situation.
-Learn the signs to watch for and be alert.
-Best of luck to all of you.

 Anyone know the difference between gas drops and gripe water?
 My baby is crying, arching his back, and I'm trying to see if either of these would help.